Skip to main content

 Tablets, oral liquid medicine, suppositories, and injection

-Metronidazole is commonly prescribed to treat an infection called bacterial vaginosis.
-It is also prescribed before gynaecological surgery and surgery on the intestines, to prevent infection from developing.
-It can safely be taken by people who are allergic to penicillin.
+Metronidazole is commonly prescribed to treat bacterial vaginosis, and, is also prescribed before gynaecological surgery and surgery on the intestines, to prevent infection from developing.

 Metronidazole is also used, alongside other medicines, to get rid of Helicobacter pylori, a bacterial infection often associated with stomach ulcers.